Program Mission, History, and Goals

 Medical Knowledge; Patient Care; and Interpersonal and Communication Skills

-Student Learning Goal 1: Integrate critical thinking skills with medical knowledge and patient care to provide entry level primary health care services for a diverse population in a variety of settings.
+Student Learning Goal 1: Integrate critical thinking skills with medical knowledge and patient care to provide entry-level primary health care services for a diverse population in a variety of settings.

 Objective 1.2: Assess the health status of individuals of all ages by obtaining a history and physical examination, recommending and interpreting diagnostic studies, diagnosing, and developing a management plan for primary care conditions.